/

 6 Ways to Give Value First in Sales & Marketing and Why

 You may have recently started a new business.
-You might be a salesperson who wants to close more deals.
+You might be a salesperson who wants to close more deals faster.
 Perhaps you’re a marketer who wants to attract and convert more website visitors.

 Whatever your situation or business goals, here are some ideas about what you can give first to help achieve those goals.

 People like to buy.
 They don’t like to be sold.
-When you give value first, you are not selling (yet).
+When you give value first, you are not selling.
 You are building trust and making it more likely that someone will want to buy from you.

 Of course, you may still need to go through the selling motions of presenting, quoting, and negotiating.
-But the selling process will flow more naturally and require less time and effort.
+However, the sales process will flow more naturally and require less time and effort.

 On the marketing front, an inbound approach revolves around giving value first.
 Greenlight Guru is a shining example of leading with value.